 The Progression of Endometriosis

-Endometriosis is classified into one of four stages depending on location, size, degree to which it has spread, and depth of endometriosis implants; presence and severity of adhesions or bands of scar-like tissue that attaches to organs outside of the uterus; and the presence and size of endometrial tissue growths or cysts on the ovaries.
+According to Johns Hopkins Medicine, endometriosis is classified into one of four stages, as classified by the American Society of Reproductive Medicine, depending on location, size, degree to which it has spread, and depth of endometriosis implants; presence and severity of adhesions or bands of scar-like tissue that attaches to organs outside of the uterus; and the presence and size of endometrial tissue growths or cysts on the ovaries.
 While the presence and severity of symptoms will differ for each woman with endometriosis below is a general description of each and ways in which you might support yourself through these symptoms.
 First and foremost it is wise to learn and implement some of the most effective diet and lifestyle changes to support the body in dealing with endometriosis.

 The Four Stages of Endometriosis

-Stage III or moderate – is characterized by many deep implants, small endometriomas or cysts on one or both ovaries, and some filmy adhesions or scars.
+Stage III or moderate – is characterized by many deep implants, small endometriomas (chocolate cysts because of the aging of blood) or cysts on one or both ovaries, and some filmy adhesions or scars.